bruc3mackenzi3/golang-thermostat/README.md

 Build a program that will rate the Ecobee thermostat owners by the quality of insulation of their home.
 Each user's R-value is to be rated relative to the others in the same region (city/province/county) they live.

 # Solution
-The program has been written in Golang, making it fast as well cross-platform compatible out of the box.
+To analyze this data produced by Ecobee thermostats the program has been written in Golang, making it fast as well cross-platform compatible out of the box.
 Only Go's standard library is used so no 3rd party package installs or cross-platform compiling is required.
 With a modern version of Go installed the program can be seamlessly compiled and run on the target machine.

 ## Run Instructions
 With Go installed and configured on your machine [(instructions here)](https://golang.org/doc/install), download and extract the program and cd into it.
 Run it with the following commands.
 Linux:
 ```
 go run . < input.txt